What Does a Piano Cost?

 Most manufacturers offer different veneer and/or color options.

 Veneers often offered on Production Pianos and Economy/Stencil Pianos are typically limited to mahogany and/or walnut.
 This option can add about 10-15% to the price of the piano.
-Depending on the manufacturer, these veneers can be mid-range quality veneer of the actual species specified or low-quality veneer stained/colored to look like the species specified.
+Depending on the manufacturer, these veneers might be low-quality veneers of the original species stained/colored to look like the species specified.

 Player Piano Options